-Pittsburgh burying three more synagogue shooting victims
+Pittsburgh buries three more shooting victims, suspect faces new charges

 The accused gunman in the synagogue attack, Robert Bowers, was charged on Monday with 29 federal felony counts including hate crimes.

 Four days after the attack, nerves in Squirrel Hill were still frayed.
-A public school was placed on lockdown following an unsubstantiated report that someone had brought a gun onto campus, police said.
-The lockdown ended after police found no weapons.
+A public school was briefly placed on lockdown following a report that someone had brought a gun onto campus, police said.
+The report was later found to be false.

 Jodi Smith, a Pittsburgh native, joined mourners ahead of the Wax funeral at the Ralph Schugar Chapel and remembered him as a “very polite, gentle man.”